-- The previously described augmenting paths algorithm for finding maximum flows is called the Ford-Fulkerson algorithm. - As a summary, it just keeps finding augmenting paths and pushing flow through them until there are none left. - It runs in O(Ef) time, where E is the number of edges in the graph and f is the maximum flow, since we need to perform an O(E) graph search in the worst case to find a single unit of flow for each of the f units.
+- The previously described augmenting paths algorithm for finding maximum flows is called the Ford-Fulkerson algorithm. - As a summary, it just keeps finding augmenting paths and pushing flow through them until there are none left. - Each graph search takes O(E) time to send a single unit of flow. - Therefore the time complexity is O(Ef) where f is the maximum flow.